Since You Can’t Keep Babies Small… Ideas for Preserving Childhood Keepsakes & Memories

 photo (10)

 Linzy and I are both fans of photo books.
-Every year, for her daughter Annelise’s birthday, Linzy creates a Shutterfly photo book with pictures from the past year.
+Every year, for her daughter birthday, Linzy creates a Shutterfly photo book with pictures from the past year.
 On the last page, she includes a listing of favorite foods, toys, people, talents and events from the year.
 Not only are they fun for the parents to look through, but kids like seeing themselves in a book.
 Shutterfly often runs coupon codes for FREE or very inexpensive rates on their 8×8 books which make great keepsakes.

-On the same note, if you are more into scrapbooking, you can always create a great memento with beautiful papers, stickers and photographs handmade by you.
+If you are more into scrapbooking, you can always create a great memento with beautiful papers, stickers and photographs handmade by you.
 Or, if you want a baby book with a more local flair, you can always invest in a New Orleans Moms Blog favorite, the Lil’ Squirts Baby Books that are tailored to local kids and feature all sorts of great page ideas.

 Shadow Boxes and Frames

-shawdowbox 002Our newest contributor, Karen, preserved birth memories of her little guy, Weston, by creating a shadow box of his newborn memorabilia.
+shawdowbox newbornAnother mom preserved birth memories of her little guy by creating a shadow box of his newborn memorabilia.
 A simple project, she included a sweet card, his hospital bracelet, some newborn photographs, and another bracelet in a simple shadowbox.
 Similarly, you can buy frames that offer a slot for baby’s newborn photo and hospital bracelet or that come with a stamp pad for preserving baby’s handprints and footprints at stores like Babies R’ Us or even Bed Bath & Beyond.

 Like the shadowbox idea but don’t have small items?
 Another keepsake idea is to frame a favorite item of clothing that baby wore for a special occasion.
 Do you have a special christening gown or bonnet you’d like to display?
 Want to frame baby’s going home outfit?
 Michelle, boy mom and the blogger behind Everyday Celebrating gives a tutorial on framing a favorite outfit as a gift for a friend or just as a project for your own child.